 Graduate Fellows Program

 The Vanderbilt Institute for Digital Learning (VIDL) invites applications for graduate student fellowships for the 2015-2016 academic year.
 We anticipate that VIDL will select 4 fellowships for this year.
 Stipends will be approximately $5,500 per academic year (this is intended to reflect a roughly 5-hour commitment weekly).
-The application package for 2015-2016 will be available on February 27, 2015.
-It will be of similar format to last year's application package, which is shown below.
+The application for 2015-2016 is available now.
+It is of similar format to last year's application package.

 To be considered for a VIDL Graduate Fellowship, a candidate (you!) must be in good academic standing in a graduate program (with preference to PhD students as one factor in selection).